Core themes: Relationships and Living in the Wider World

 Protected characteristics – cross-phase

-30 mins School plus members
+30 mins School Plus members

 Explore how PSHE can help promote inclusion and help schools to meet statutory expectations regarding the protected characteristics, both through the curriculum and as part of a whole-school approach.